How does differentiation work with Craig’n’Dave resources?

 Differentiation is the process by which differences between learners are accommodated so that all students have the best possible chance of learning.
 Over time a misconception has grown in teaching that the only useful differentiation is by making different groups of students work to different objectives or have different tasks.
 The assumption is often compounded by the fact that observers are often unskilled in spotting the subtler, yet more effective forms of differentiation.
 They assume that if students don’t have different task sheets, or there aren’t differentiated objectives on the board, then there is no differentiation.
 In fact, we’d go so far as to say that differentiation by task can sometimes be the worst form of differentiation because why shouldn’t all learners have an equal opportunity to succeed in all tasks?
 The notion that learners of different abilities should be doing something different is wrong.
 “You are a grade 4, therefore you do this task…”, “Your target grade is a 6, therefore you should do this task…” is nonsense.
 We should not be limiting students like this, giving them a label and then allowing a self-fulfilling prophecy about their capability to perpetuate.

-Ultimately all the students of Computer Science have the same controlled assessment/coursework and exam to sit, therefore they should be treated equally.
-That is not to suggest that some students don’t need, or deserve more support, or that others cannot be stretched and challenged to think about links between topics.
-Rather, that the differentiation should be aiming to bring everyone up to the same level, not holding students down.
+Ultimately all the students of Computer Science have the same exam to sit, therefore they should be treated equally.
+That is not to suggest that some students don’t need, or deserve more support, or that others cannot be stretched and challenged.
+Rather, that the differentiation should be aiming to bring everyone up to the same minimum level, not holding some students down.

 We should remember that differentiation can take many forms including by dialogue and support, by grouping, by task, by pace, by resources, by outcome and by assessment.
 Bearing in mind that Craig’n’Dave advocate a flipped classroom approach to delivering GCSE and A’level lessons, let’s examine each of the key types of differentiation and look at how using CraignDave resources addresses this.

 Differentiation by dialogue and support